1992 Coalisland riots: 17 May

 On the evening of 17 May, a fist-fight began at Lineside Road, where a group of young men were having a drink.
 A passing four-man patrol of the King's Own Scottish Borderers (KOSB) regiment was challenged to a 'boxing match' by the residents.
 The soldiers set aside their weapons and engaged the youths.
 Injuries were reported on both sides, none critical.
 The official claim was that the patrol was attacked by a mob of at least 30 people.
 In the melée, a rifle and a light machine gun were stolen.
 The rifle was later recovered nearby.
 The youths smashed a backpack radio which had been left behind by the troops.
-Two KOSB soldiers were hospitalised.
+Two KOSB soldiers were hospitalised, while in the end seven other soldiers, including paratroopers, received lesser injuries, one of them hit by a car that crashed through two roadblocks set up by the British Army.

 The Parachute Regiment was called to the scene again, and at 8:30 p.m., a major riot started outside The Rossmore pub between local people and about 20 to 25 paratroopers.
 The soldiers claimed one of their colleagues was isolated and dragged by the crowd.
 Some witnesses claimed paratroopers were in a frenzy, showing their guns and inviting civilians to try to take them.
 Suddenly, shots were fired by the troops —first into the air and then towards the people outside the pub.
 Three civilians were rushed to hospital in Dungannon with gunshot wounds, while the soldiers returned to their barracks.
 Another four civilians suffered minor injuries.
 The paratroopers claim that a "member of the growing crowd" attempted to fire the stolen machine gun at them, but the weapon jammed.
 One of the wounded was the brother of IRA volunteer Kevin O'Donnell, who had been killed by the Special Air Service (SAS) in February during an ambush at the nearby hamlet of Clonoe, shortly after carrying out a machine-gun attack on the local RUC base.